jocpae/VesselGraph/README.md

 * [Dataset Description](#dataset-description)
 * [Dataloader Instruction](#dataloader-instruction)
 * [Baseline Instruction](#baseline-instruction)

+_NOTE: Currently, our graphs are not officially included in the OGB dataset yet.
+Please use our custom version of `ogb` in `./source/` instead of the official pip ogb package for now.
+(See Issue [#4](https://github.com/jocpae/VesselGraph/issues/4).)_

 We provide our graphs as preprocessed OGB datasets (OGBN and OGBL) that are automatically retrieved by the dataloaders when executing the algorithms in `./source/baseline_models/`.
 For this step, please run `./source/ogb_dataset/link_prediction/update_ogbl_master.sh` and `./source/ogb_dataset/node_classification/update_ogbn_master.sh` once, before you execute any